 Our Use of This Information

-- More Customised Service: The Motley Fool collects personal information to provide you, the user, with the best and most personalised Web experience possible and to provide our advertisers with an efficient means to reach the right audience.
-In short, by knowing a little about you, The Motley Fool can deliver more relevant content and advertisements to you while at our Web site and thus, provide you with a more efficient, customise and seamless experience when using our service.
+- More Customised Service: The Motley Fool collects your personal information to provide you, the user, with the best and most personalised Web experience possible and to provide our advertisers with an efficient means to reach the right audience.
+In short, by knowing a little about you, The Motley Fool can deliver more relevant content and advertisements to you while at our Web site and thus, provide you with a more efficient, customised and seamless experience when using our service.

 - Internal Research: Cookies and the other information we automatically track are used to help us better understand how our audience uses our site as well as for internal research on users’ demographics and interests.
-Each browser accessing The Motley Fool is given a unique cookie which is then used to determine usage patterns, and to help in targeting content and ads based on user interests.
+Each browser accessing The Motley Fool is given a unique cookie which is then used to determine usage patterns and to help in targeting content and ads based on user interests.

 - To Contact You: We may subsequently email you about our various products and services, or other products and services we feel may interest you.
-If you’d rather not receive these subsequent communications, unsubscribe here.
+If you’d rather not receive these marketing communications, unsubscribe here.

-Our Use of IP Addresses and Cookies
+Use of IP Addresses and Cookies

-Your Web browser or email application automatically provides your IP address to other computers with which you communicate over the Internet, so that they know where to send you information.
+Your Web browser or email application automatically provides your IP address to other computers with which you communicate over the Internet so that they know where to send you information.

-We receive an IP address each time you view one of our Web pages, because the browser automatically reports it to us.
+We receive an IP address each time you view one of our Web pages because the browser automatically reports it to us.
 We also may store the IP address when you register with The Motley Fool.

 We may use IP addresses for various purposes, including: